Home » Posts tagged 'oil price.com' (Page 2)

 Marcellus Shale

-There have been some signs the shale boom that re-energized America’s domestic energy industry a few years back, might be entering a maturing phase of its development.
+Marcellus Shale There have been some signs the shale boom that re-energized America’s domestic energy industry a few years back, might be entering a maturing phase of its development.
 A phase where weaker players would hit a debt wall or be bought out at discounted value.
-A phase where, companies with cash who might have felt shale plays were too frothy at present levels, and had stayed on the sidelines waiting for the “froth” to dissipate.
-Biding their time.
-Now you can now almost hear the knives on the whetstone.
+A phase where, companies with cash who might have […]

 The Human Cost of the EV Revolution

-There’s a chance that the iPhone you’re about to get for Christmas contains cobalt mined by a six-year-old.
-There’s also a chance that that six-year-old has been killed or maimed in the processes of mining in the Democratic Republic of Congo, where the lion’s share of the world’s cobalt comes from.
+The Human Cost of the EV Revolution There’s a chance that the iPhone you’re about to get for Christmas contains cobalt mined by a six-year-old.
+There’s also a chance that that six-year-old has been killed or maimed in the processes of mining in the Democratic Republic of Congo, where the lion’s share of the world’s […]

 From Boom To Bust: Permian Shale Towns Face Exodus